CheronoK/yolo/README.md

 # YOLO
 This is an E-Commerce platform.

 The environment uses Docker Compose to create two separate containers based on Microservices.
-The first one contains a web server created using React and Node.js and the second container, a MongoDB database.
+The first one contains a web server created using React and Node.js and the second container, a MongoDB database.The Docker Compose also sets up a single network for the app where each container joins the default network and is both reachable by other containers on that network

 ## Requirements
 To run this ensure the following are installed: